-1. You will need to make two batches of icing – a thicker line icing for the outline and a more runny icing to fill the biscuit in
+1. You will need to make two batches of icing – a thicker line of icing for the outline and a more runny icing to fill the biscuit in.

 4. Carefully ice the outline on your biscuits using a piping bag.
 This will create ‘walls’ to stop your runnier flood icing from escaping.
 Let this icing dry for around 10 minutes at room temperature before continuing.

 5. Flood the body of The Snowman with your white flood icing, then his hat with the green.
 Use the nozzle of the squeezy icing bottle to gently nudge the flood icing into the corners.
 Be careful not to overfill the biscuit.
 Pop any air bubbles with a cocktail stick.

 6. Set your oven to its lowest temperature (usually around 50 °C. Carefully lay the biscuits onto a baking tray and pop them back in the oven for 40 minutes.
 The low heat of the oven just dries the icing and creates a professional glossy look!